New Year’s Resolutions for Kids and Year in Review: Free PDFs

 Kids, depending on their disability, may not be fully processing what is going on around them as far as December 31 and January 1.
 Sure, it’s just another day on the calendar.
 And a time that may include a party.
 But it can be really helpful for kids to have the conversation and not assume that they know.

-I am wildly passionate about parents really pushing their kids as far as self advocacy and self determination.
-And, coming up with either a few New Year’s Resolutions, or taking time to reflect on the previous year can have tremendous impact on that.
+I am wildly passionate about parents really pushing their kids in terms of self-advocacy and self-determination.
+Coming up with either a few New Year’s Resolution Activity or taking time to reflect on the previous year can have a tremendous impact on that.

 But, some kids do need to be taught everything directly.
 Looking back on a previous year and celebrating accomplishments and making goals can be a tremendously valuable exercise for self determination.